jbeenenga/ioBroker.heizungssteuerung/README.md

 ## Heizungssteuerung adapter for ioBroker

 This adapter can be used to manage heating systems.
-You can choose between cooling and heating mode.
+You can choose between cooling and heating mode and activate boost or pause for one room.
+Furthermore you can overwrite the target temperature for one room.

 ## Configuration
 To use the adapter you have to add rooms to rooms enum and add the sensors and engines to the rooms.